TezBaydu/Milestone-Project-1-Band/test.md

 2. Learn about the band members and their influences.
     - Synopsis on Home page.
 3. Have an opportunity to listen to the bands music.
-    - Snippets of music on Home and Muic pages.
+    - Snippets of music on Home and Music pages.
 4. Be able to navigate to relevant social links.
     - Footer at bottom of each page with buttons directing to social sites.
 5. Have the opportunity to download or listen to music via downloadable sites.